The Board and Main Committees

 Risk Oversight Committee

-The Risk Oversight Committee, chaired by the Group’s Head of Compliance and Risk, meets quarterly to consider and assess all significant risk exposures faced by the Group.
+The Risk Oversight Committee, chaired by the Group’s Head of Legal, Compliance and Risk, meets quarterly to consider and assess all significant risk exposures faced by the Group.
 The Committees remit encompasses both financial and non-financial risks and the methodology applied in order to identify, measure and report their impact.
-One of the key responsibilities of the Committee is to manage the overall method and format of risk reporting into the Audit and Risk Committee and the Board.
+One of the key responsibilities of the committee is to manage the overall method and format of risk reporting into the Audit and Risk Committee and the Board.

 Financial Risk Committee

-The Financial Risk Committee, chaired by the Group’s Head of Compliance and Risk, meets bi-weekly (or more frequently as it determines necessary) to discuss and manage the market, credit, liquidity and related operational risks of the Group, including amongst other financial risks the market risk of the Group’s trading book and investment portfolio.
+The Financial Risk Committee, chaired by the Group’s Head of Legal, Compliance and Risk, meets fortnightly (or more frequently as it determines necessary) to discuss and manage the market, credit, liquidity and related operational risks of the Group, including amongst other financial risks the market risk of the Group’s trading book and investment portfolio.
 The Financial Risk Committee makes recommendations to the Audit and Risk Committee on Risk Policy which sets various limits at individual stock and overall trading book level as well as being responsible for the review and approval of counterparty limits.

 New Business Committee